-This chapter focuses on the comparison of capital stocks and the rates of return in Japan and the US.
+This chapter focuses capital stock and the rate of return on the comparison of Japan and the US.
 It was a great challenge for the BEA to publish the estimation of capital stock in its Survey of Current Business.
-The BEA, however, stopped publishing capital stock in 2007.
+The BEA, however, stopped publishing capital stock after 2007.
 Section 3 compares the enlarging differences lying between BEA capital stock, 1960-2007, and EES capital stock, 1960-2011.

-The BEA, in 2007, turned to estimate 'profits' by year at enterprise level, instead of 'capital' stock.
+The BEA, in 2007, turned to estimate 'profits' by year at enterprises, instead of 'capital' stock.
 This fact suggests a useful viewpoint to EES.
-The BEA challenges for brave trial and error and cooperates with the framework of the SNA.
+The BEA challenges for brave try and errors and cooperates with the framework of the SNA.
 The BEA publishes the following note and papers concerning profits/returns: